AaronPlave/mosaic-planner-mm/mosaicplanner-mm/README.txt

 #Known issues:
 -Needs more testing of main functions.
 Most work well, but occasionally there are weird results.
 -More to come since many more exist.

+Also need to configure gitignore to ignore *.pyc